 - Senior students are welcome to visit our Careers website.
 Read stories from past students who have studied a variety of TAFE and university courses and traineeships/apprenticeships.

 - Print the Subject Plan and return with the enrolment agreement.
-A timetable will be created from this plan.
+(Along with applications for early advancement, Youth Ministry etc, as applicable.)

 C. Return documents